I started the doll project, BackTalkCafe.com, late 2016 with a simple idea:

 I never imagined that the little girl in me would have the power to unlock chains when and where the woman in me could not.

-In the meantime, I hope to have most of my doll and fashion set inventory that is not going to be included in the BackTalkCafe.com story sold off over the next few months.
+In the meantime, I hope to have most of my doll and fashion set inventory that is not going to be included in the BackTalkCafe.com story sold off over the next few months or so.

 As a power seller on ebay with 100% positive rating for customer satisfaction over this past year, I learned far more about e-commerce and tech strategies than I did about Barbies.

-In fact, what I’ve learned as an online seller in addition to what I learned over decades in professional media in combination played a major role in my decision to pursue law school with specialization in Intellectual Property Law.
+In fact, what I’ve learned as an online seller in addition to what I learned over decades in professional media in combination played a major role in my decision to pursue a career interest in law.

 Feeling very thankful today.
 And that’s that story.